slcs-jsc/jurassic/docs/manual/atmospheric_data.md

 ## Units and conventions

-The default atmospheric reader expects the following units:
+The atmospheric readers expect the following units:

 | Quantity            | Unit |
 |---------------------|------|